-393 The alternative school program may be held within such (6) 394 school district or may be operated by two (2) or more adjacent 395 school districts, pursuant to a contract approved by the State 396 Board of Education.
-When two (2) or more school districts 397 contract to operate an alternative school program, the school 398 board of a district designated to be the lead district shall serve 399 as the governing board of the alternative school program.
-400 Transportation for students attending the alternative school 401 program shall be the responsibility of the local school district.
-402 The expense of establishing, maintaining and operating such 403 alternative school program may be paid from funds contributed or otherwise made available to the school district for such purpose 404 405 or from local district maintenance funds.

-406 (7) The State Board of Education shall promulgate minimum 407 guidelines for alternative school programs.
-The guidelines shall 408 require, at a minimum, the formulation of an individual

-409 instruction plan for each student referred to the alternative school program and, upon a determination that it is in a student's 410 411 best interest for that student to receive general educational development (GED) preparatory instruction, that the local school 412 413 board assign the student to a GED preparatory program established 414 under subsection (4) of this section.
-The minimum guidelines for 415 alternative school programs shall also require the following 416 components:

-417 (a) Clear guidelines and procedures for placement of 418 students into alternative education programs which at a minimum 419 shall prescribe due process procedures for disciplinary and 420 general educational development (GED) placement;

-421 (b) Clear and consistent goals for students and422 parents;

-423 (c) Curricula addressing cultural and learning style 424 differences;

-425 (d) Direct supervision of all activities on a closed 426 campus;

-427 (e) Full-day attendance with a rigorous workload and428 minimal time off;

-(f) Selection of program from options provided by the local school district, Division of Youth Services or the youth court, including transfer to a community-based alternative school;
+- 397 contract to operate an alternative school program, the school - 398 board of a district designated to be the lead district shall serve - 399 as the governing board of the alternative school program. - 400 Transportation for students attending the alternative school - 401 program shall be the responsibility of the local school district. - 402 The expense of establishing, maintaining and operating such - 403 alternative school program may be paid from funds contributed or - 404 otherwise made available to the school district for such purpose - 405 or from local district maintenance funds. - 406 (7) The State Board of Education shall promulgate minimum - 407 guidelines for alternative school programs.
+The guidelines shall - 408 require, at a minimum, the formulation of an individual - 409 instruction plan for each student referred to the alternative - 410 school program and, upon a determination that it is in a student's - 411 best interest for that student to receive general educational - 412 development (GED) preparatory instruction, that the local school - 413 board assign the student to a GED preparatory program established - 414 under subsection (4) of this section.
+The minimum guidelines for - 415 alternative school programs shall also require the following - 416 components: - 417 (a) Clear guidelines and procedures for placement of - 418 students into alternative education programs which at a minimum - 419 shall prescribe due process procedures for disciplinary and - 420 general educational development (GED) placement; - 421 (b) Clear and consistent goals for students and - 422 parents; - 423 (c) Curricula addressing cultural and learning style - 424 differences; - 425 (d) Direct supervision of all activities on a closed - 426 campus; - (e) Full-day attendance with a rigorous workload and - 428 minimal time off; - 429 (f) Selection of program from options provided by the

-432 (g) Continual monitoring and evaluation and formalized433 passage from one step or program to another;

-434 (h) A motivated and culturally diverse staff; 435 (i) Counseling for parents and students; 436 (j) Administrative and community support for the 437 program; and 438 (k) Clear procedures for annual alternative school

-439 program review and evaluation.

-440 (8) On request of a school district, the State Department of 441 Education shall provide the district informational material on 442 developing an alternative school program that takes into H. B. No. 360

-99\HR03\R125.1 PAGE 13 443 consideration size, wealth and existing facilities in determining 444 a program best suited to a district.

-445 (9) Any compulsory-school-age child who becomes involved in 446 any criminal or violent behavior shall be removed from such 447 alternative school program and, if probable cause exists, a case 448 shall be referred to the youth court.

-(10) The State Board of Education, in its discretion, may 449 450 exempt not more than four (4) school district alternative school programs in the state from any compulsory standard of 451 452 accreditation for a period of three (3) years.
-During this 453 period, the State Department of Education shall conduct a study of 454 all alternative school programs in the state, and on or before 455 January 1, 2000, shall develop and promulgate accreditation 456 standards for all alternative school programs, including any 457 recommendations for necessary legislation relating to such 458 alternative school programs.

-459 SECTION 4.
-This act shall take effect and be in force from 460 and after July 1, 1999.
+- 430 local school district, Division of Youth Services or the youth - 431 court, including transfer to a community-based alternative school; - 432 (g) Continual monitoring and evaluation and formalized - 433 passage from one step or program to another; - (h) A motivated and culturally diverse staff; - (i) Counseling for parents and students; - 436 (j) Administrative and community support for the - 437 program; and - 438 (k) Clear procedures for annual alternative school - 439 program review and evaluation. - 440 (8) On request of a school district, the State Department of - 441 Education shall provide the district informational material on - 442 developing an alternative school program that takes into - 443 consideration size, wealth and existing facilities in determining - 444 a program best suited to a district. - 445 (9) Any compulsory-school-age child who becomes involved in - 446 any criminal or violent behavior shall be removed from such - 447 alternative school program and, if probable cause exists, a case - 448 shall be referred to the youth court. - 449 (10) The State Board of Education, in its discretion, may - 450 exempt not more than four (4) school district alternative school - 451 programs in the state from any compulsory standard of - 452 accreditation for a period of three (3) years.
+During this - 453 period, the State Department of Education shall conduct a study of - 454 all alternative school programs in the state, and on or before - 455 January 1, 2000, shall develop and promulgate accreditation - 456 standards for all alternative school programs, including any - 457 recommendations for necessary legislation relating to such - 458 alternative school programs. - 459 SECTION 4.
+This act shall take effect and be in force from - 460 and after July 1, 2000.